lightning-bot/docs/guide/bot-configuration.md

 To undo this, run `.config permissions unblockcommand <command>`.

-!!! warning
+{% hint style="warning" %}
 No one, not even the server owner, can bypass this restriction unless they add a command override.
+{% endhint %}

 ### Explicit Command Allows